-With this project, we seek to gain a better understanding of the most effective ways to implement wellbeing interventions across different focus areas and local needs.
+With this project, we set out to gain a better understanding of wellbeing policy making across different focus areas and local needs.

-To explore how to prepare local government policy in a way that maximises local wellbeing, we are testing a range of tools and techniques to:
+To explore how to prepare local government policy in a way that maximises local wellbeing, we tested a range of tools and techniques to: